 John Smith saw the value of aircraft from the Second World War.
 Whilst many of these incredible machines went to the scrap heap or were sold off for parts, there were very few people who realised their historic importance.
 He was also keen on flying and enjoyed understanding how they worked.

-Whilst not all of these aircraft were in flying condition, even having real, physical planes to display in museums for future generations to see was the goal of passing John’s collection to the Omaka Aviation Heritage Centre.
+Whilst not all of these aircraft were in flying condition, having real, physical planes to display in museums for future generations to see was the main goal of passing John’s collection to the Omaka Aviation Heritage Centre.

 Some of his airframes were truly impressive, such as the pair of Curtiss Kittyhawks NZ3220 and NZ3043.
 The P-40 Gloria Lyons is complete and even in her wartime paint with mission markings, now sits as one of the most special aircraft at the heritage centre.